mohit4444/FrontendDevTest/README.md

-● Created a new App (call it what you like)
 ● Displayed a list of Events from the (mock) EventBrite GraphQL API ● For each row displayed the name of the Event together with an appropriately/friendly formatted date.